ShahriyarR/interview-prep/README.md

 ## Leetcode problem list

-Added problem list, as I learn.
-That means, I started with Binary Search and went with Two Pointers, etc.
+I added a problem list as I learned.
+That means I started with Binary Search and went with Two-Pointers, etc.

 | List 1                                                                          | List 2                                                                              | List 3                   |
 | ------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- | ------------------------ |